Archives

 Student Spotlight: How did Mary Kate Leloux’s Deployment with the Minnesota Department of Health’s PRAMS Project provide a foundational experience in public health data collection processes?

-#UMNMCH student Mary Kate Leloux (she/her) (MPH 2024) wrote this reflection on how her deployment with the Minnesota Department of Health PRAMS Project and passion for communities has developed her interest in representative public health data.
-Path to the UMN MPH in MCH Program With undergraduate studies in biology and sociology, I was often asked […]
+#UMNMCH student Mary Kate Leloux (MPH 2024) wrote this reflection on how her deployment with the Minnesota Department of Health PRAMS Project and passion for communities has developed her interest in representative public health data.
+PRAMS: A Story of Data to Action I completed a year-long deployment with the Pregnancy Risk Assessment Monitoring Systems (PRAMS) […]

-Student Spotlight: How is Ruth Arévalo’s Interest in Health Equity and Storytelling/Data Visualization Inspiring the Direction of Their Masters Program?
+Student Spotlight: How is an Interest in Storytelling and Data Visualization Inspiring the Direction of Ruth Arévalo’s Masters Program?

 Want to Expand Your MCH Education?
 Opportunities are Available with MCH Navigator